teretzdev/FilmAgent/FilmAgent/Documentation/Character_Planning_Document.md

 9. **Desert Arena**: A vast open space for vehicular combat and stunts.
 10. **Race Track**: A high-speed circuit designed for intense racing and stunts.

 ---

 ## Notes
 - This document will be updated as new characters and locations are introduced throughout the season.
 - Ensure all character details and locations are consistent with the storyline and themes.
 - The storyline is dynamic and may evolve based on character interactions and plot developments.

 ---

+## Character Associations with Generated Images

+During script execution, characters are dynamically associated with generated images that represent specific scenes or moments in the storyline.
+These images are labeled sequentially to indicate their order in the narrative.

+### How to Interpret Labeled Images
+1. **Image Filenames**:
+   - Images are saved with filenames like `scene_001.png`, `scene_002.png`, etc., where the number indicates the sequence of the scene in the storyline.
+   - Each image corresponds to a specific scene and includes visual elements tied to the characters and their actions.

+2. **Character Associations**:
+   - Each image reflects the characters present in the scene, their positions, and their actions as described in the script.
+   - For example, if a scene involves "John Doe" and "Jane Smith" in a car chase, the corresponding image will visually represent this moment.

+3. **Using Images for Analysis**:
+   - These images can be used to analyze character interactions, verify scene accuracy, and create video sequences.
+   - By reviewing the images in sequence, you can trace the progression of the storyline and ensure consistency with the script.

+### Practical Applications
+- **Video Creation**:
+  Combine the labeled images into a video sequence using tools like `moviepy` or video editing software.
+- **Storyboarding**:
+  Use the images as visual aids for storyboarding and planning future episodes.
+- **Debugging**:
+  Cross-reference the images with the script to identify and resolve inconsistencies.

+---